dmoore5050/baseball_challenge/README.md

   <li>the bulk of our HTML is for form modals that are not displayed on page load; most of the page content is generated dynamically as users create teams</li>
   <li>our JavaScript can be divided into two major sections:
     <ol>
-      <li>the first half is script that runs on page load, affecting elements that already exist in the DOM; there are instances, however, where we use the jQuery .on() method to assign events to elements not yet present in the DOM<li>
+      <li>the first half is script that runs on page load, affecting elements that already exist in the DOM; there are instances, however, where we use the jQuery .on() method to assign events to elements not yet present in the DOM</li>
       <li>the second half is comprised of functions, which are referenced in either the first half of the script or in other functions</li>
     </ol>
   <li>we used an intuitive naming convention; variables are nouns, functions contain verbs, etc.<li>